Snaacky/thewiki/docs/guides/sourcing.md

 - XDCC - Downloads over IRC offered by many groups, useful to obtain content with dead torrents.

-- Anichiraku (private) - Stuff from nyaa and other places mirrored to google drive for fast direct downloads.
+- Anichiraku (private) - Stuff from Nyaa and other places mirrored to google drive for fast direct downloads.

 - Animetosho - Mirrors most torrents posted on TokyoTosho, Anidex and Nyaa's English translated anime category onto various file hosting services, as well as usenet.
 Screenshots, mediainfo, subtitles are also extracted and posted.